 Compensation: Salary is $60,000.
 Generous benefits and vacation are provided.
 We believe in a healthy work-life balance, and most work happens during regular office hours—but there are occasional weekend Troublemakers Schools, speaking trips, and demonstrations.
 Every other year, we have a few very busy months planning the Conference!

-Women, LGBTQ people, and people of color are strongly encouraged to apply.
+Spanish speakers and those with experience in worker center or immigrant-worker organizing are strongly encouraged to apply.
 Please send resume and cover letter to jobs[at]labornotes[dot]org.

 About Labor Notes